 1. structured methods

 Structure is the be-all and end-all of goal-oriented work.
 This includes targeted questioning techniques or good old mind mapping.
-When creating a mind map, the main problem takes center stage.
-You connect all your ideas and approaches to solutions in a meaningful way and create links between them.
-This helps you on the one hand not to let any ideas fall under the table and on the other hand not to lose the thread.
+At Create a mind map the focus is on the main problem.
+You connect all your ideas and approaches to solutions with it in a meaningful way and establish links between them.
+On the one hand, this helps you not to let any ideas fall by the wayside, and on the other hand, it helps you not to lose the thread.

 Kaizen actually describes a Japanese philosophy of life and work, which is about constantly improving oneself and one's own life.
 And that's exactly what you apply to a problematic situation.
 Once you have found a solution that has proven itself, you integrate it into the standard procedure.
 Then you do not wait for the next problem, but make further improvements all by yourself.
 This prevents further problems from arising in the first place, because you are always one step ahead of them.